MarioniLab/miloR/README.md

 ### Support

 For any question, feature request or bug report please create a new issue in this repository.
+If you have an error or code-based query, please provide the executed code and the preceding code from the point of constructing the `Milo` object, along with the output of your `sessionInfo()` - this will help us immeasurably to diagnose the issue.

 ### Contributions